semrush/intergalactic/website/docs/components/dot/dot.md

 If there are more than nine updates, shorten the value displayed in the counter to 9+.
 When the counter with a large value is used inside the dot, it “grows” only inside the control.

-> Note that this behavior is not implemented in the component.
+> Note that this behavior isn’t implemented in the component.

 ![](static/counter-2.png)